I have tried several curl activators, but the most common ones I’ve been referred to are: Shea Moisture, Cantu Shea

 Cantu’s curl activator really defines your curls

 The directions on the bottle do say your hair has to be wet or damp, but I’m not the type of wash and go person.
-I did use a spritz bottle (that sprays water), but my hair was ultimately subject to shrinkage.
+I did use a spritz bottle (that sprays water), but my hair was ultimately subject to extreme shrinkage.
+The product also left residue and weighed down my curls.

 For more curl activator options, check out The Best Natural Hair Products to Activate Your Curls